The Licensed Building Practitioners (LBP) scheme is one of the changes in the Building Act 2004 to encourage better building design and construction.

 Critical building work that is known as restricted building work (RBW), must now be supervised or carried out by a licensed building practitioner (LBP).

-This change in building legislatation affects building consent applications received from 1 March 2012.
+This change in building legislation affects building consent applications received from 1 March 2012.

 For more information on restricted building work, see:

-Restricted Building Work - Department of Building and Housing website
+Restricted Building Work - Ministry of Business, Innovation & Employment website

 For more information on what constitutes a licensed building practitioner, see below.

-The LBP scheme is administered by the Department of Building and Housing.
+The LBP scheme is administered by the Ministry of Business, Innovation & Employment.
 The scheme promotes, recognises and supports professional skills and behaviour in the building construction industry.

 If you are building, this will affect you in the following ways: